Luki and Siki on Ultra-Heavy style expedition

 and up.

-We came back to the cabin around 13:00, so we still had time to go to Kratland and try some late afternoon fishing.
+We came back to the cabin around 13:00, so we still had time to go to Kratlan and try some late afternoon fishing.

 First we fished on Grunnkratslane, but after a couple of hours without a bite we moved to Titjønna.
 Here we fished a while in deep part of the lake (5-6 m) and Louka got his big røya (1 kg) and big perch as well.
 What an evening!
 I was so happy for him.